Milwaukee Arts Board Invites Applications for Public Art Conservation and New Work Funds

 The City of Milwaukee Arts Board today released guidelines and applications for Public Art Conservation and New Work Funds.
 Requests for both funds will be accepted starting Jan.
 1, 2017.
 Conservation applications are due no later than Jan.
 31, 2017.
 New Work applications are due Feb.
 28, 2017.

 Up to $15,000 is available for Public Art New Work in 2017.
 The Public Art Subcommittee seeks strategic partnerships with organizations, neighborhoods, and artists to commission new public art in the City of Milwaukee.
 The Arts Board is willing to consider large projects for which the board is a smaller catalytic funder, as well as smaller projects in which the board would be an equal partner.
 In 2016 the Arts Board awarded $11,000 to Marquette University’s Haggerty Museum for “Happiness Project: Under Construction; $7,000 to Friends of Hank Aaron State Trail for “The Milwaukee Road Monument; and $2,500 in support of “Temporary Resurfacing,” an outdoor multi video projection installation.

-The Arts Board also launches the 10th cycle of the Conservation of Public Art Fund.
+Concurrently, the Arts Board is launching its 12th cycle of funding devoted to conserving public art in the City of Milwaukee.
 The goal of the fund is to preserve that part of the city’s cultural and civic heritage embodied in its public art.
 The fund supports the conservation of works that are historically, culturally and aesthetically important to the city.
-Up to $10,000 is available in this cycle.

-For information and assistance, or to RSVP for the Grant Writing Workshops, contact Sally Witte at firstname.lastname@example.org or 414-286-5794.
-And did you know?
+To alert the Public Art Subcommittee to a piece of public art that requires conservation or to pose questions about the application or funding process, contact the arts board at email@example.com.
 A comprehensive list of public art in the City of Milwaukee can be found on Wikipedia.